quii/learn-go-with-tests/time.md

 var dummyStdOut = &bytes.Buffer{}
 ```

-And here is our new test
+Here is our new test

 ```go
 t.Run("it prompts the user to enter the number of players", func(t *testing.T) {